Fleischmanns, New York: History

 From 1890-1912, the present community actually went by two separate names.
 From the east end of the village to Division Street (now Bridge Street) was Griffin Corners and from Division Street to the Ulster and Delaware Railroad was Fleischmann (no "s").
 When the village incorporated in 1913, it became Fleischmanns.

 Fleischmanns Park, which dominated the north side of Wagner Avenue, was a gift to the village in May 1914 from Julius Fleischmann, son of Charles.
 Among the many interests of the Fleischmann family was major league baseball.
 The park, formerly known as the Mountain Athletic Club, was where their players came to get in shape before the start of the regular season.
 One player in particular stood out--Honus Wagner.
-Wagner was known to his fans as the Flying Dutchman and was admitted to the Baseball Hall of Fame in 1936.
+Wagner was known to his fans as the Flying Dutchman and was inducted into the Baseball Hall of Fame in 1936.
 Stipulations were added, which still remain: that it always be used as a park and athletic grounds; that it always be kept in good condition; that it never be sold or sublet and always be of free access to the public.
 However, in 1934, the village obtained from the heirs a release from the word "free" so that for certain events a fee could be charged.

 It was during this period that the village began to grow.
 Many rich and famous people built summer homes here, among them: Herbert Lehman (Governor of New York, 1932), the Leibman family (owners of Leibman Brewery), and Anton Seidl (conductor of the Metropolitan opera).
 Nearby on Highmount were the palatial summer homes of coloratura soprano Amelita Galli-Curci and Shakespearean actress Julia Marlowe.
 Fleischmanns was also home to actress and producer Gertrude Berg.

 Lake Switzerland, just north of the village, was built for boating and swimming in the summer and for harvesting ice during the winter.
 Construction was started in 1906 using teams of horses and oxen for power.
 The official opening was one year later, when the gate was closed and the lake allowed to fill.
 However, the dam leaked, and the following year repairs were made.
 A few years later, townspeople, fearing dam failure would inundate the community, insisted that the dam be lowered by four feet to decrease the pressure against it.